Alluxio/alluxio/docs/en/DevelopingUFSExtensions.md

 Under storage extensions are built as JARs and included at a specific extensions location to be picked up by core Alluxio.
 This page describes the internals of how extensions in Alluxio work, and provides detailed instructions for developing an under storage extension.
-Extensions provide a framework to enable more under storages to work with Alluxio and makes it easy for develepors to contribute packages.
+Extensions provide a framework to enable more under storages to work with Alluxio and makes it easy for developers to contribute packages.

 # How it Works